Need serology?

 • The influence of some sources of false positives is reduced in molecular testing, because while other testing methods detect antibodies to pathogens which may not still be present, molecular assays detect the genetic material of the pathogen itself -- a direct indication of presence of the pathogen in the sample.

-• Latent or early infections can often be detected by PCR before disease symptoms are apparent.
-Detection is not dependent on elevated antibody levels.
+• Infections can often be detected by PCR very early in a bout of symptoms.
+Detection is not dependent on elevated antibody levels, which may take days or weeks to occur.

 • Animals with high titres of some viruses can actually exhibit very low antibody levels as their immune systems are challenged by an infection.
 This can result in false negative diagnoses if antibody testing alone is used.